mccarahv/HashVault/README.md

 ---

+## Prerequisites
+Before you begin, you will need to set up the following:

+1. **Infura Account:**
+   - Sign up at [Infura.io](https://infura.io/) and create a new project to get an API key.
+This key will allow you to connect to Ethereum networks without running a full node.
+   - Note your project ID, as you will need to include this in your application configuration.

+2. **Etherscan API Key:**
+   - Register at [Etherscan.io](https://etherscan.io/) and generate an API key.
+This key is used to query transaction details and other blockchain data.
+   - You will need this key to verify transaction statuses and retrieve timestamps.

+3. **Ethereum Wallet:**
+   - Generate an Ethereum wallet address and private key.
+You can use tools like [MyEtherWallet](https://www.myetherwallet.com/) or [MetaMask](https://metamask.io/).
+   - Ensure your wallet has some Ethereum for deploying contracts and making transactions.
+For testnet deployment, you can get free Ether from a faucet.

+---

 ## Project Structure

 This section outlines the purpose of each file in the HashVault project and provides a guide on how to deploy your own version of the system.